colindoyle0000/LLM_experiment_toolkit/STUDENT_SETUP.md

 ## Getting updates

-When your instructor fixes a bug or adds something to the toolkit, you can get the update with one command.
+When the toolkit is updated on Github (usually to fix an error or add a new feature), you can get the update with one command.
 In your terminal, navigate to the project folder and run:

 ```
 git pull